An Israeli strike in Gaza kills World Central Kitchen workers. Israel says 1 was an Oct. 7 attacker

 “Today, he went out as usual to work ... and was targeted without prior warning and without any reason,” Ahmed said.

 In April, a strike on a WCK aid convoy killed seven workers — three British citizens, Polish and Australian nationals, a Canadian-American dual national and a Palestinian.
-The Israeli military called the strike a mistake.
+The Israeli military called it a mistake.

-That strike prompted an international outcry and the brief suspension of aid to Gaza by several groups, including WCK.
+That strike prompted an international outcry.
 Another Palestinian WCK worker was killed in August by shrapnel from an Israeli airstrike, the group said.

-“They were distributing aid, vegetables, and we saw the missile landing,” said witness Rami Al-Sori.
+“They were distributing aid, vegetables, and we saw the missile landing,” witness Rami Al-Sori said.
 A woman sat on the ground and wept.

+And the director of Kamal Adwan hospital reported a strike in Tal al Zaatar in Beit Lahiya in the north where Israeli forces are operating, and estimated based on witness accounts that well over 100 dead were under the rubble.
+He said the area remained inaccessible.

 Ceasefire appears to hold

-Efforts to secure a ceasefire between Israel and Hamas have faltered repeatedly.
-But the U.S.- and France-brokered deal for Lebanon appears to be holding after it took effect on Wednesday.
+Efforts for a ceasefire between Israel and Hamas have faltered.
+But the U.S.- and France-brokered deal for Lebanon appears to be holding since Wednesday.

-On Saturday, Israel's military said it struck sites that had been used to smuggle weapons from Syria to Lebanon after the ceasefire took effect.
-There was no immediate comment from Syrian authorities, Hezbollah or activists monitoring the conflict there.
-Israeli aircraft have struck Hezbollah targets in Lebanon, citing violations, several times since the truce.
+On Saturday, Israel's military said that it struck sites used to smuggle weapons from Syria to Lebanon after the ceasefire took effect.
+There was no immediate comment from Syrian authorities or Hezbollah.
+Israeli aircraft have struck Hezbollah targets in Lebanon several times, citing truce violations.

-The Israeli strike in Syria came as insurgents breached the country's largest city, Aleppo, in a shock offensive that brought fresh uncertainty to the region.
+Israel's strike in Syria came as insurgents breached its largest city, Aleppo, bringing fresh uncertainty to the region.

-The truce between Israel and the Iran-backed Hezbollah calls for an initial two-month ceasefire in which the militants are to withdraw north of Lebanon's Litani River and Israeli forces are to return to their side of the border.
+The truce between Israel and Iran-backed Hezbollah calls for an initial two-month ceasefire in which the militants should withdraw north of Lebanon's Litani River and Israeli forces should return to their side of the border.

-Many Lebanese, some of the 1.2 million displaced, streamed south to their homes, despite warnings by the Israeli and Lebanese militaries to stay away from certain areas.
+Many Lebanese, some of the 1.2 million displaced, streamed home despite warnings by the Israeli and Lebanese militaries to avoid certain areas.

 “Day by day, we will return to our normal lives,” said Mustafa Badawi, a cafe owner in Tyre.